Image: AI generated

 - Tool landscape: Split into editor-based (Cursor, Copilot) and terminal agents (Claude Code, Codex CLI)

-curl -fsSL https://claude.ai/install.sh | bash - Keywords: Backend, frontend, DB, deployment — know just enough to point a direction
+claude --versionprints2.1.xand AI runs autonomously (not IDE chat) - Keywords: Backend, frontend, DB, deploy — know just enough to point in a direction

 - Context management: Externalize AI’s memory with CLAUDE.md (rules), requirements.md (decisions), progress.md (status)